DavidHerel/nanoGPT/README.md

 - Separate out the optim buffers from model params in checkpoints I think
 - Additional logging around network health (e.g. gradient clip events, magnitudes)
 - Few more investigations around better init etc.
+- train 100M reddit
+- stop or half the lr when valid loss increases
+- better management of files e.g. from scratch etc.
+- program thing which will take our evaluation dataset and get logits for each month
+- TODO till next Wednesday

 ## troubleshooting